saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#verifytoken">VerifyToken</a></td>
 <td>

-Mutation that confirm if token is valid and also return user data.
+Mutation that confirms if token is valid and also returns user data.

 </td>
 </tr>